miles-no/gather-your-party-with-svelte/workshop-tasks.md

 For consistent design and functionality we wish to create a Button component that can be reused in our application.

-The component currently has the 3 variables `variant`, `small` and `disabled`, but they are currently not exposed, and can not be set by parent components.
+The Button component currently has the three variables `variant`, `small` and `disabled`, but they are currently not exposed, and can not be set by parent components.

 We also wish to expose the `click` event of the inner button so any parent components, as that is the main use case for a button.